osuosl/timesync/source/draft_users.rst

 A site-wide admin user is defined by the boolean ``admin`` field.
-Admins are able to access any endpoint, and manage all users (including being the only users who can add users or promote them to admin).
+Admins are able to access any endpoint, and manage all users (including being the only users which can promote others to admin status).

 ---------------